1nm1/BHAIML_portfolio/capstone/README.md

 # Agricultural Yield Prediction From Environmental Factors

-**Nathan Meek**
+Prepared by Nathan Meek (Q1 2024)

 ## Executive summary

+The escalating impact of climate change poses a significant threat to global food security.
+This analysis and report aim to model agricultural yields based on environmental factors that are becoming increasingly unpredictable due to climate change.
+Utilizing data from the Food and Agriculture Organization of the United Nations (FAOSTAT) and the World Bank Group Climate Change Portal and following the CRISP-DM methodology, this study focuses on regression models to predict crop yields under various climate scenarios.
+This approach facilitates informed decision-making regarding crop selection, irrigation practices, and resource allocation to mitigate the adverse effects of climate change on agriculture.

+Key findings indicate that crop type, pesticide use, temporal factors related to climate phenomena, and critical growth period conditions (temperature and rainfall) significantly influence agricultural yield.
+Root crops and increased pesticide usage are notably associated with higher yields, while temperature fluctuations and rainfall impact crop growth.
+The study emphasizes the importance of selecting resilient crops and utilizing pesticides efficiently, alongside the need for international collaboration and sustainable agricultural technologies to enhance food security in the face of climate change.

+## Research Question

+Can we model agricultural yield based on environmental factors especially as become more unpredictable due to climate change?

 ## Rationale

 As the world continues to warm through climate change, food available and security is increasingly at risk.
 Understanding the expected yields for certain products in various regions of the world can give insight into where food scarcity might become a pressing issue in the future.
 This understanding is critical for planning and implementing strategies to mitigate the impact of climate change on agriculture.

 Predictive models can be developed to forecast crop yields under different climate scenarios, allowing policymakers and farmers to make informed decisions about crop selection, irrigation practices, and resource allocation.
 International cooperation and investment in sustainable agricultural technologies will be essential to enhance food security globally, especially in areas most susceptible to the adverse effects of climate change.

-## Research Question

-Can we model agricultural yield based on environmental factors especially as become more unpredictable due to climate change?

 ## Data Sources